Goal 1 - Abstraction/Filtration

 Metrics: Acre-feet of infiltration to meet nutrient loading reductions for water quality and volume reductions for water quantity goals.

-Increase abstraction and infiltration to reduce runoff volumes carrying pollutant loads as well as to promote groundwater recharge.
+Increase abstraction and infiltration to reduce runoff volumes carrying pollutant loads to the lakes and streams in the subwatershed and to promote groundwater recharge.

-- In consultation with LGUs through an appropriate rulemaking process, amend existing or establish new District rules requiring abstraction of the first one inch of rainfall on new permitted developments and redevelopments.
+- In consultation with LGUs through an appropriate rulemaking process, amend existing or establish new District rules requiring abstraction of the first one inch of rainfall on new permitted development and redevelopment.